broimp/learn_command_line_exercises/Chapter_2/Readme.md

   This brings up a list of Chapter directories in the folder.
   Click on the arrows to expose their files and subdirectories as necessary.

+  Once you find an item, file or directory, in Finder, you can put a copy
+    of the complete path to that item by two finger clicking on the item, which brings up a menu of options.
+Go down to the line that says Copy "item name" and click it.
+This puts the complete path into your copy buffer, whence you can Cmd-V paste it at terminal level as an argument to commands like CD and RM.